Ocete/Torzela/milestones.md

 ## Week of May 11th

 ### Video
-(TODO: Who wants to take it this week?)
+TODO: Jose and Edric

 ### Weekly Summary for Group Members
 - Matthew Donnelly
 	1. Pushed roughly 500 lines of networking code.
 This is a significant portion of the networking subsystem.
 Also made 3 minute video for project overview and networking subsystem design doc.
 	2. I have already finished most of what I need to do in this project, so at this point I am mainly in maintenance mode for the networking subsystem and helping my group members as needed.
 	3. None
 	**PRs**:
 		https://github.com/Ocete/ECS-153-Final-project/commit/2cf0ec6b185240c0d70ed2b7a00f1fe4947b1d98
 		https://github.com/Ocete/ECS-153-Final-project/commit/2ad150037b52b7a376514ad3bce240fd526dbcd2
 		https://github.com/Ocete/ECS-153-Final-project/commit/a8af6d5fea6a8d15c0aca721bc86f4cd854be7fb